mahoyos/DSI-Interview/README.md

-# Nombre del Proyecto

-Descripción breve del proyecto.

-## Estructura del Proyecto
+# DSI Interview

+This project aimed to create a straightforward CRUD (Create, Read, Update, Delete) API in FastAPI for managing products.
+It follows a standard API structure and enables users to perform basic operations like creating, reading, updating, and deleting product information in a relational database.
+MySQL was chosen as the backend database.
+The coding standards from the initially provided repository were followed as much as possible, but certain decisions were made as deemed appropriate.

+## Project structure
 .
-├── app
+├── app \
-│   ├── api
+│   ├── api \
-│   │   ├── adapters
+│   │   ├── adapters \
 │   │   │   └── README.md # Adapters explanation for external services. \
-│   │   ├── auth
+│   │   ├── auth \
 │   │   │   ├── auth.py # Authentication related operations. \
-│   │   │   └── __pycache__
-│   │   │       └── auth.cpython-310.pyc
-│   │   ├── config
+│   │   ├── config \
 │   │   │   ├── db.py # Database configuration. \
 │   │   │   ├── env.py # Environment variables. \
 │   │   │   ├── exceptions.py # Project-specific exceptions. \
 |   |   |
-│   │   ├── database.py #Functions and operations with DB
+│   │   ├── database.py #Functions and operations with DB \
-│   │   ├── methods
+│   │   ├── methods \
-│   │   │   ├── methods.py
+│   │   │   ├── methods.py \
 │   │   │   └── README.md # Utility functions explanation for routes. \
-│   │   ├── models
+│   │   ├── models \
 │   │   │   ├── models.py # Pydantic and sqlalchemy models. \
-│   │   ├── routes
+│   │   ├── routes \
-│   │   │   ├── README.md
+│   │   │   ├── README.md \
 │   │   │   └── routes.py # API routes. \
-│   │   └── test
+│   │   └── test \
-│   │       └── test_endpoints.py
+│   │       └── test_endpoints.py \
 │   ├── app.py # Entry point for the FastAPI application. \
-├── Dockerfile
+├── Dockerfile \
-├── README.md
+├── README.md \
-└── requirements.txt
+└── requirements.txt \

-## Instrucciones de Configuración

-1. **Configuración del entorno**: Asegúrese de tener Python 3.8 o superior instalado.
-2. **Instalación de dependencias**: Ejecute `pip install -r requirements.txt` para instalar las dependencias necesarias.
-3. **Variables de entorno**: Configure las variables de entorno necesarias como se describe en `app/api/config/env.py`.
-4. **Ejecución**: Ejecute `uvicorn app.app:app --reload --port 8000` para iniciar el servidor de desarrollo en el puerto 8000.

-## Autenticación
+## Configuration Instructions

-El proyecto utiliza JWT para la autenticación.
-Asegúrese de proporcionar un token JWT válido en el encabezado `Authorization` para acceder a los endpoints protegidos.
+1. **Environment Setup**: Ensure you have Python 3.8 or higher installed.
+2. **Install Dependencies**: Run 'pip install -r requirements.txt' to install the necessary dependencies.
+3. **Environment Variables**: Configure the required environment variables as described in 'app/api/config/env.py'.
+4. **Run tests**: Execute 'PYTHONPATH=./ pytest' to start running the tests.
+(The warnings related to the deprecated use of async came from the initial repository and were not addressed, as it was not the project's objective to correct them).
+5. **Run the Server**: Execute 'uvicorn app.app:app --reload --port 8000' to start the development server on port 8000.

 ## Endpoints

-El proyecto proporciona una serie de endpoints para realizar operaciones CRUD en `items`:
+The project provides a series of endpoints to perform CRUD operations on `items` and `products`.
+The endpoints for Items are disabled because the credentials were not available and the project's focus was on products (which are functioning without any issues):

-- `POST /items/`: Crea un nuevo ítem.
+- `POST /items/`: Creates a new product.
-- `GET /items/`: Lista todos los ítems.
+- `GET /items/`: Lists all products.
-- `GET /items/{item_id}/`: Obtiene un ítem específico por ID.
+- `GET /items/{item_id}/`: Retrieves a specific product by ID.
-- `PUT /items/{item_id}/`: Actualiza un ítem específico por ID.
+- `PUT /items/{item_id}/`: Updates a product by ID.
+- `PATCH /items/{item_id}/`: Partial update of an item by ID.
+- `DELETE /items/{item_id}/`:  Deletes a specific product by ID.

+- `POST /items/`: Creates a new product.
+- `GET /items/`: Lists all products.
+- `GET /items/{item_id}/`: Retrieves a specific product by ID.
-- `PATCH /items/{item_id}/`: Actualización parcial de un ítem por ID.
+- `PATCH /items/{item_id}/`: Updates a product by ID.
-- `DELETE /items/{item_id}/`: Elimina un ítem específico por ID.
+- `DELETE /items/{item_id}/`:  Deletes a specific product by ID.

-## Contribuciones
+## Contributions

-Si desea contribuir al proyecto, siga las siguientes pautas:

-1. **Fork del repositorio**: Haga un fork del repositorio y clone su fork en su máquina local.
-2. **Crear una nueva rama**: Crea una rama con un nombre descriptivo basado en la funcionalidad o corrección que esté implementando.
-3. **Haga sus cambios**: Realice y pruebe sus cambios en esa rama.
-4. **Solicitar un pull request**: Una vez que haya terminado, envíe un pull request al repositorio original.
+If you wish to contribute to the project, please follow these guidelines:

+1. **Fork the repository**: Fork the repository and clone your fork to your local machine.

+2. **Create a new branch**: Create a branch with a descriptive name based on the functionality or fix you are implementing.
+3. **Make your changes**: Make and test your changes in that branch.
+4. **Submit a pull request**: Once you are finished, submit a pull request to the original repository.

-## Licencia
+## License

-Este proyecto está bajo la licencia de código abierto.
+This project is under an open-source license.